oravapw/mylan/README.md

 the moment, but in case you want to try it out for whatever reason, read on.

-Built with Rails 7, with support for local develoment with Docker Compose (with mysql also running in Docker) and production deploy with Capistrano.
-Default developent database data is stored in a named Docker data volume, app code is mounted from current dir for easy development.
+Built with Rails 7, with support for local development with Docker Compose (with mysql also running in Docker) and production deploy with Capistrano.
+Default development database data is stored in a named Docker data volume, app code is mounted from current dir for easy development.